Laurab-io/christmascard16/README.md

 Magnific Popup

-Made this magic in a day.
+Made this magic with some fun jQuery libraries.